Islandora-Collaboration-Group/ISLE/docs/specifications/resource-matrix.md

 * Anticipate the size of the incoming objects or collections (data) to be ingested and double-check that you have storage capacity on your Staging and Production systems.
   * This can vary greatly depending on content types and size of objects to be ingested.
   * A good rule of thumb is to conservatively factor in that newly created derivatives and additional datastreams will take up to 1.25 to 1.5 x your storage space.
-    * For example if an ISLE enduser has `50 GB` of tiffs to be ingested, they should plan on having a minimum of `60 - 75 GB` of available storage space.
+    * For example if an ISLE end user has `50 GB` of tiffs to be ingested, they should plan on having a minimum of `60 - 75 GB` of available storage space.
 This isn't always a hard and fast rule but will avoid situations where space runs out mid-ingest.

 ---